Cornell-QCA/website/public/data/coffee_bios/haadi-khan.md

-Interested in quantum simulation.
-I research in the [Katz](https://iontrap.aep.cornell.edu/) and [Fatemi](https://fatemilab.aep.cornell.edu/) Lab and work on spin-boson QC simulation and QECC.
+Interested in open quantum dynamics and error correction.
+I work with Professor Katz and Fatemi